No, No, Nanette (1940 film)

-No, No, Nanette is a 1940 American film directed by Herbert Wilcox and based on both the 1919 stage play No, No, Nanette and the 1930 film No, No, Nanette.
+No, No, Nanette is a 1940 American musical film directed by Herbert Wilcox and based on both the 1919 stage play No, No, Nanette and the 1930 film No, No, Nanette.
 It was one of several films the British producer/director made with Anna Neagle (whom he married in 1943) for RKO studios in the U.S.

 Plot

 Personable Nanette helps her philandering millionaire uncle Jimmy out of several embarrassing situations with beautiful women he's promised careers to; and in the process, Nanette becomes romantically involved with both a musical comedy producer, and a young artist.